rohsec/blog.rohsec.github.io/_posts/2023-11-03-Solving-BugCrowds-Spooky-Challenge-Nerds-Way.md

 [![blog4b.png](https://i.postimg.cc/YC5S3Dk9/blog4b.png)](https://postimg.cc/BjCsZgj9)

+>Note: The server is expecting any random value in the password input field and passing the captcha in the password input is not at all necessary, this is just what I did.

 Now, we need to submit the form but we see the Submit button doesn't work, let's fix that
 >```document.getElementById('smile').disabled=false```